LAST CHANCE BLACK FRIDAY: Save now on Ledger hardware wallets and accessories.

 — A hardware wallet that is active online still faces threats from smart contract interactions – only an inactive, truly cold wallet is completely safe.

 Cold wallet, hardware wallet – it’s the same thing, right?
-Actually, these are two different things with different utilities and levels of security.
+These are two different things with different utilities and levels of security.
 And the most interesting part?
 Both can exist within the same Ledger device.
 Here we explain.

 You might already know that different crypto wallets offer different levels of security.
 For example, software wallets- those that connect to the internet- are inherently less secure than hardware wallets, which keep private keys offline.
 However, did you know that the way you use your hardware wallet impacts its security?